-Condensate Drain
+7.6 Condensate Drain

-FAILURE TO INSTALL THE CONDENSATE DISCHARGE PIPEWORK CORRECTLY WILL AFFECT THE RELIABLE OPERATION OF THE BOILER
+FAILURE TO INSTALL THE CONDENSATE DISCHARGE PIPEWORK CORRECTLY WILL AFFECT THE RELIABLE OPERATION OF THE BOILER.
+CAREFUL CONSIDERATION MUST BE GIVEN TO THE POSSIBILITY OF THE PIPEWORK BEING SUBJECT TO FREEZING CONDITIONS AND APPROPRIATE MEASURES TAKEN TO PREVENT BLOCKAGE.
+CORRECT INSTALLATION IN ACCORDANCE WITH THIS SECTION WILL CONSIDERABLY MINIMISE THE LIKELIHOOD OF BLOCKAGE AND SUBSEQUENT BOILER LOCK-OUT.
+A CONDENSATE DISCHARGE PUMP AND PIPE 'TRACE HEATING' ARE AVAILABLE AS ACCESSORIES - see paragraphs 7.6.12 to 7.615 for further details.
 The condensate discharge pipe MUST NOT RISE at any point along its length.
-There MUST be a fall of AT LEAST 2.5° (50mm per metre) along the entire run.
+There MUST be a fall of AT LEAST 2.5° (50mm per metre) along the entire run EXCEPT when employing a suitable condensate pump in basement and cellar or similar applications.

-NOTE: It is unnecessary to fit an air break in the discharge pipe.
+The boiler condensate trap incorporates a seal of 75mm, therefore it is unnecessary to install an air break and trap in the discharge pipework.

-- 1. The condensate outlet terminates in a 1" BSP nut and seal for the connection of 21.5mm (3/4in) plastic overflow pipe which should generally discharge internally into the household drainage system.
-If this is not possible, discharge into an outside drain is acceptable. - 2.
+- The condensate outlet will accept 21.5mm (3/4in) plastic overflow pipe.
+It is strongly recommended that this discharges internally into the household drainage system.
+Where this is not possible, discharge into an outside drain is permissible providing every possible precaution is taken to prevent freezing. - 2.
 Ensure the discharge of condensate complies with any national or local regulations in force.

-BS 6798 & Part H1 of the Building Regulations give further guidance.

-- 3. The discharge pipe should be run in a proprietary drain pipe material e.g. PVC, PVC-U, ABS, PVC-C or PP. - 4.
+BS 6798 & Part H1 of the Building Regulations give further detailed guidance. - 3.
+The discharge pipe should be run in a proprietary drain pipe material e.g. PVC, PVC-U, ABS, PVC-C or PP. - 4.
 Metal pipework is NOT suitable for use in condensate discharge systems. - 5.
-The pipe should be a minimum of 21.5mm diameter and must be supported using suitably spaced clips to prevent sagging. - 6.
-It is advisable to keep the condensate pipe internal. - 7.
-External runs greater than 3 metres or runs in cold areas should use 32mm waste pipe. - 8.
-If the boiler is fitted in an unheated location the entire condensate discharge pipe should be treated as an external run. - 9.
+The pipe should be a minimum of 21.5mm diameter and must be supported using suitably spaced clips of the correct design to prevent sagging. - 6.
+It is advisable that the full length of condensate pipe is run internally and preferably be less than 3 metres. - 7.
+Internal runs greater than 3 metres or runs in cold areas should use 32mm waste pipe. - 8.
+External runs MUST be a MINIMUM of 32mm and fully insulated with material suitable for external use. - 9.
+If the boiler is fitted in an unheated location the entire condensate discharge pipe should be treated as an external run and sized and insulated - accordingly.10.
 In all cases discharge pipe must be installed to aid disposal of the condensate.
-To reduce the risk of condensate being trapped, as few bends and fittings as possible should be used. - 10.
-When discharging condensate into a soil stack or waste pipe the effects of existing plumbing must be considered.
-If soil pipes or waste pipes are subjected to internal pressure fluctuations when WC's are flushed or sinks emptied then back-pressure may force water out of the boiler trap and cause appliance lockout.
+To reduce the risk of condensate being trapped, as few bends and fittings as possible should be used and any burrs on cut pipe removed.

-Examples are shown of the following methods of termination:i) to an internal soil & vent pipe
+Examples are shown of the following methods of termination:-